gugugu-469/PlanE/readme.md

-# LLM4Ext: Meta Planning of Data, Tuning, and Inference for Extractive LLMs
+# PlanE: Meta Planning of Data, Tuning, and Inference for Extractive-based LLMs

-This repository contains the code and resources for the paper **"LLM4Ext: Meta Planning of Data, Tuning, and Inference for Extractive LLMs"**.
+This repository contains the code and resources for the paper **"PlanE: Meta Planning of Data, Tuning, and Inference for Extractive-based LLMs"**.
 The project focuses on optimizing the combination of data, training, and inference strategies for large language models (LLMs) in relation extraction tasks.

 ---